 There are two problems with your argument.
 First, it misunderstands how public opinion is formed.
 Second, even were it true, it has nothing to do with policy change, which is what we’re talking about here.

 I suspect you are unaware of the fact that the “Overton window” hypothesis did not come from academics who study the nature and origins of public opinion and is not, to this day, embraced by the academic community that researches and publishes on that topic.
 Instead, the concept of the Overton Window came into this world only a bit more than a decade ago as a fundraising tool for a Michigan-focused libertarian think tank called the Mackinac Center.
 It was then launched into popular culture by a rather unhinged novel in 2010 by former Fox News personality Glenn Beck.
 Before I go any further, a disclosure: While the Overton window hypothesis was cooked up by deceased Mackinac executive Joe Overton, his colleague Joseph Lehman helped write it up and gave it public birth.
-Lehman is an old colleague of mine whom I got to know when we both worked at the Cato Institute (Lehman was director of communications there for a brief period of time), and he served as a member of the Niskanen Center advisory board from December 2014 through August 2017.
+Lehman is an old colleague of mine whom I got to know when we both worked at the Cato Institute (Lehman was Vice President of Communications there for a brief period of time), and he served as a member of the Niskanen Center advisory board from December 2014 through August 2017.

 What the prophets of the Overton window fail to fully appreciate is that radical ideas only gain purchase if they are subsequently adopted by a significant number of political elites (influential journalists, politicians, public officials, academics, experts, and politically pregnant cultural agents).
 That is, ideas only have power if they prove compelling to influential, educated people who directly or indirectly traffic in ideas for a living.
 If you are skeptical about that proposition and need chapter and verse, see political scientist John Zaller’s pathbreaking scholarship on public opinion, a review of how that scholarship has fared over the years (very well; it is now orthodoxy in the academic community), and my layman’s summary of Zaller’s work and what lessons it might hold for policy advocates (spoiler alert: don’t do what you’re doing).